-Upon completing our first chapter of life together, working internationally in Architecture and Real-Estate Development, we longed to remove ourselves from the fast pace of big business in order to homestead a parcel of land and begin a simpler family lifestyle.
+We previously worked together internationally in Architecture and Real-Estate Development for many years, but we longed to remove ourselves from the fast pace of big business in order to homestead a parcel of land and begin a simpler family lifestyle.

 We desired to raise our children (and ourselves) in a peaceful, healthy environment while developing the land into a spiritual retreat site where other families could visit in order to enjoy special family time together within the peaceful realm of God’s creation.

 So we set about searching for land in Northern California that would be conducive to living in peace and sharing it with others.
 We looked for land that settled at the end of the road for privacy, that extended both local and distant views for majestic scale, that contained a variety of habitats for wildlife diversity, and that flowed with plenty of water in various sources, just in case we ever wanted to farm a little. ☺

 After three years of investigating areas, reviewing countless properties, and engaging dozens of realtors, we just never could find that peaceful place that satisfied our criteria… until the century turned into the year 2000 when a very kind, elderly gentleman said, “I just might have the land you’re looking for, but it’s never been listed on the market before and I’m not planning on selling it – but maybe if I find a nice family that loves it as much as me?”